Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/silver_data_azure.md

   - databricks
 ---

-Silver processing represents the 'Bronze to Silver' layer transformations.
+The Stacks data platform contains an example 'Silver' data processing workload, performing Bronze to Silver layer transformations.
 It accepts raw data of various formats (e.g. CSV, Parquet, JSON, Delta) as an input and converts it into a more structured Delta format.

 The transformation from Bronze to Silver is crucial for filtering out the noise from raw data.
 It ensures that analysts and data scientists work with a consistent, clean, and dependable dataset that can be trusted for downstream analytics.